 Prokinetics

-Prokinetic medications including metoclopramide and cisapride work by activating dopaminergic or serotoninergic receptors to increase esophageal and gastric peristalsis, this action addresses the delayed gastric emptying in patients with acid reflux.
-These medications for stomach acid cure are successful in suppressing 70% of the acid in the gut.
-However, the process of relieving symptoms is slow, and these drugs provide relief for a short period.
-In clinical studies, none of them have been shown to be effective in healing high grade of esophagitis.
+Prokinetic medications, including metoclopramide and cisapride, work by activating dopaminergic or serotonergic receptors to increase esophageal and gastric peristalsis.
+This action addresses the delayed gastric emptying in patients with acid reflux.
+These medications for stomach acid suppression are effective at reducing acid secretion by 70%.
+However, the process of symptom relief is slow, and these drugs provide relief only for a short period.
+None of them is effective in healing severe esophagitis in clinical studies.
 Prokinetics responses include fatigue, increased risk of cardiovascular events, tardive dyskinesia, and tremor.
 These side effects associated with Prokinetic medications limit their use for acid reflux.

-Proton pump inhibitors, another class of drugs used to neutralize stomach acid includes lansoprazole, pantoprazole, esomeprazole, rabeprazole, and omeprazole.
+Proton pump inhibitors, another class of drugs used to neutralize stomach acid, include lansoprazole, pantoprazole, esomeprazole, rabeprazole, and omeprazole.
 These are the most effective medications available to treat GERD.
 Studies have revealed that the number of yearly prescriptions for PPIs has doubled in the last ten years, which is interesting.
-This data shows that how effective these medications are for a stomach acid cure.
+This data shows how effective these medications are for treating stomach acid.
 The stomach acid relief medicine exerts its mode of action by blocking the gastric acid pump (hydrogen/potassium ATPase) of the parietal cells in the stomach.
-PPIs are known to provide rapid relief; they are considered as faster than prokinetics and Histamine H2 receptor antagonists in relieving GERD complications.
-They are an effective option for long-term healing of esophageal erosion.
-Like other medicines, PPIS too has side effects, and these include a headache, insomnia, diarrhea, anaphylaxis, and nausea.
+PPIs are known to provide rapid relief; they are considered faster than prokinetics and Histamine H2 receptor antagonists in relieving GERD complications.
+They are an effective option for the long-term healing of esophagal erosions.
+Like other medicines, PPIS also has side effects, and these include a headache, insomnia, diarrhea, anaphylaxis, and nausea.

 Also Read: Questions to ask your nutritionist when diagnosed with Crohn’s disease

 Your healthcare specialist will advise you to begin an anti-acid reflux diet.
-The diet includes stomach acid cure foods to control your symptoms.
-Eliminate foods like raw onion, spicy foods, peppermint, Caffeine, tomatoes products etc.
+The diet includes stomach acid-curing foods to help your symptoms.
+Eliminate foods like raw onion, spicy foods, peppermint, Caffeine, and tomato products.